Sustainable workwear made in the Netherlands

 - Modular designs: components that can be repaired, adjusted, or reused.

-- Take-back & processing: agreements on what happens to old workwear.
+- Return & processing: agreements on what happens to old workwear.

-This creates a circular clothing flow when you are ready for it – but you can also start with step 1: locally produced, quality workwear that lasts for years.
+This creates a circular clothing stream when you are ready for it – but you can also start with step 1: locally produced, quality workwear that lasts for years.

-Recycling corporate clothing: what we do with old clothing
+Recycling workwear: what we do with old clothing

-Many organizations have cabinets full of old corporate clothing: outdated logos, colors, or collections that are no longer used.
+Many organizations have cabinets full of old workwear: outdated logos, colors, or collections that are no longer used.
 Throwing them away is a waste.
 If you want, we help to process this clothing stream responsibly:

 - Collection & sorting: together we determine which items are suitable for reuse, recycling, or upcycling.

-- Recycling partners: where possible, we have textile fibers recycled into new raw material.
+- Recycling partners: where possible, we have textile fibers recycled into new raw materials.

 - Safe processing: logos, emblems, or sensitive details can be made unrecognizable if desired.

-You get a clear overview of what happens to your old corporate clothing, so you can include this in your sustainability reporting or impact story.
+You get a clear overview of what happens to your old workwear, so you can include this in your sustainability reporting or impact story.

 Why upcycling is often better than buying new

 Upcycling goes a step further than recycling: we transform existing materials into new, high-quality products.
-This is especially interesting if you want to make impact visible for employees and customers.
+This is especially interesting if you want to make your impact visible to employees and customers.

 - Fewer raw materials: we use what already exists instead of producing new.